Summer is, in general, a pretty slow season for many businesses.

 This will allow your prospects to see when you’re available, pick a date, and book a meeting without having to wait for you to confirm it.
 By eliminating any potential friction and obstacles from the process, you can speed up your sales cycle.

-- Automate your email and sales efforts by scheduling email drip campaigns which will keep your prospects engaged.
-Autoklose allows you to personalize your messages, take advantage of its customizable pre-made email sequence templates covering various business situations, machine learning powered SmartSend and many other features which will keep your business running even while you’re relaxing away from the office.
+6. Automate your email and sales efforts by scheduling email drip campaigns which will keep your prospects engaged.
+Autoklose allows you to personalize your messages, take advantage of its customizable pre-made email sequence templates covering various business situations, and many other features that will keep your business running even while you’re relaxing away from the office.
 Real-time reporting option allows you to check how your campaigns are performing and fine-tune them if necessary.

 2. Run Social Media Contests

-Your prospects won’t check their business emails, but it’s very likely that they’ll check their social media accounts while they’re relaxing on the beach.
+Your prospects won’t check their business emails, but it’s very likely that they’ll check their social media accounts while on vacation.

 That’s why running various contests during the summer months can help you increase engagement and expand your reach.